-Let us take a moment to break down the elements of a causal diagram, such as the one included in Figure 1, called Directed Acyclic Graphs, or DAGs (Grace and Irvine 2020, Laubach et al. 2021, Arif and MacNeil 2023).
-For the variables and paths themselves, we adopt a symbology to differentiate between observed and unobserved variables in order to facilitate a connection to estimation techniques and reveal where problems might lie in a data set.
-First, observed variables - the variables that can be or have been tangibly measured.
-We will represent observed variables as terms within boxes as X and Y in figure 1.
-Second, our causal model in Figure 1 shows unobserved variables contained in ellipses.
-In the case of Z, this is a measurable quantity that has not been measured.
+We briefly review the uses and the elements of causal diagrams, such as the one included in Figure 1, called Directed Acyclic Graphs (DAGs) (Grace and Irvine 2020, Laubach et al. 2021, Arif and MacNeil 2023).
+For the variables and implied causal relationships (as paths), we adopt a symbology to differentiate between observed and unobserved variables to reveal where confounding variables might lurk.
+First, observed variables, the variables that can be or have been tangibly measured, are represented as terms within boxes, as for X and Y in Figure 1.
+Second, our DAG in Figure 1 shows unobserved (i.e. unmeasured) variables contained in ellipses, such as the variable Z. The error term is shown as e.
 In the case of e - the error term - this is a collection of different variables and influences outside of the scope of analysis.
 We need not know what they are precisely, but we can trace a causal path between them and other variables in our causal diagram.
 Finally, variables are connected by paths - i.e., arrows.
 The direction of these arrows represents a direct causal connection going in the direction the arrow is pointed.
 This is fundamentally different than the “=” sign in an equation, as there is applied directionality.
 If the value of a causal variable of interest changes (i.e., via manipulation), there will be a concomitant change in the response variable(s) it affects.
 If a response variable changes, say via direct manipulation, there will be no associated change in the causal variable of interest.

-We note that one might blanch at our use of DAGs and request that feedbacks be included in a causal model.
-To which we respond by asking the reader to think of their definition of causality.
-Here we adopt the Neyman-Rubin framework (Rubin 1974, 2005, Holland 1986) where we recognize that cause temporarily precedes effect.
+A common critique is that DAGs do not include feedbacks, to which we respond by asking the reader to think of their definition of causality.
+Here we adopt the Neyman-Rubin counterfactual causality framework (Rubin 1974, 2005, Holland 1986) where we recognize that cause temporarily precedes effect.
 Therefore, feedbacks can be handled by thinking about a system with a temporal lag (e.g., Larson et al. 2008).
-If an instantaneous feedback is truly present (rare), or the only data available has a single time-step, one will likely require other tools such as instrumental variables - something beyond the scope of this manuscript (but see Kendall 2015 for an excellent introduction).
+If an instantaneous feedback is truly present (albeit rare), or the only data available has a single time-step, one will likely require other tools such as instrumental variables - something beyond the scope of this manuscript (but see Kendall 2015 for an excellent introduction).

+In this article, we emphasize how thinking in terms of graphical causal models helps to determine both where OVB might cause problems in analyses as well as identifying solutions.
+As applied researchers, we have found that, rather than creating confusion with complexity, graphical causal models paired with robust statistical approaches for causal inferences have often clarified our own thinking about ecological systems.

 After building a causal diagram, as described in Box 1, one can determine potential sources of omitted variable bias by looking for variables influencing both the cause of interest and outcome, but which have not been observed in the system (e.g., Z in Fig1B).
 Not controlling for this confounding variable opens a “back-door” for causal information to flow between your causal variable of interest and its response variable via an unassessed pathway.
 Including a variable in your analysis that blocks all paths between X and Y via Z means that your ensuing analysis will satisfy the back-door criterion (Pearl 1995, Fig. 2A).
-Depending on the causal structure of the system, there may be many variables that can “shut the back door” and ensure that an analysis will be causally identified (see Fig 2. and caption for several examples).
+Depending on the causal structure of a system, there may be many confounding but measured variables, so controlling for them in a statical model can “shut the back door” and enable causal identification (see Fig 2. and caption for several examples).
 Without including such a variable in a statistical model, the omitted, confounding variable will cause omitted variable bias.